LimitsOfML4Vuln/VPP_label_accuracy/README.md

 ## Labelling Process

-1. Sample 100 functions from VulnPatchPairs that were labelled as 'vulnerable' by the Devign authors.
+1. Randomly sample 100 functions from VulnPatchPairs that were labelled as 'vulnerable' by the Devign authors.
 2. For each of the functions, do the following:
 3. Open the corresponding patch commit on GitHub.
 4. Verify, that the function was actually modified in the patch commit.
 If no, assign the label 0 to the function.